platformsh/platformsh-docs/src/security/data-retention.md

 ## Grid Backups

-Application backups running on Grid (e.g. If you subscribe to a Platform.sh Professional plan) are retained for at least _7 days_.
+Application backups running on the Grid (e.g. If you subscribe to a Platform.sh Professional plan) are retained for at least _7 days_.
 They will be purged between 7 days and _6 months_, at Platform.sh's discretion.

 ## Dedicated backups